adamsilver/fdpb/03-book-a-flight.md

 ![Select box date](./images/03/dob-select.png)

 Select boxes are also used to avoid locale and formatting differences.
 Some dates start with month, others with day.
 Some delimit dates with slashes, others with dashes or dots.
-We can't reliably determine the user's intention based on what they enter.
+We can't reliably determine users' intention based on what they enter.
 It's just one of those things.

 ![What date?](./images/03/what-date.png)